nazaninsbr/nazaninsbr.github.io/index.md

 ## About

 I am Nazanin, a first-year Computer Science Ph.D. student at the University of California, San Diego (UCSD).
-I'm a member of the [*Trustworthy Data Management and Analysis*](https://dbucsd.github.io) lab, working with [Dr. Babak Salimi](https://bsalimi.github.io).
+I'm a member of the [*Computing For Social Good*](https://melsherief.eng.ucsd.edu/research) lab, working with [Dr. Mai ElSherief](https://melsherief.eng.ucsd.edu/home).

 I'm currently working on the use of causal inference in reasoning about and dealing with biases in the machine learning pipeline.